 Vegetables such as broccoli and dark leafy greens are especially effective for providing essential vitamins and minerals to keep the immune system healthy.
 To benefit fully from dark leafy greens—such as spinach, kale, and chard—it's best to steam or sauté them until they're tender.

 Excellent protein choices include organic free-range eggs, wild-caught salmon, grass-fed beef, chicken, turkey, and bone broth.
+Some fish such as tuna and salmon can also help boost testosterone.
 Vegetarian protein sources include lentils, chick-peas, tempeh, yogurt, kefir, cheese, nuts (almonds, pecans, hazelnuts, walnuts, macadamia), and seeds (chia, sunflower).

 Enjoy moderate amounts of whole grains such as quinoa, millet, oats or rice, as mentioned above.
 The healthiest kind of bread is whole-grain sourdough.
 Use these tips to provide better immunity for your body!